 Go to Settings, WiFi, Saved Networks, Select each Network and Forget.
 Do this for all of them.

-Press the internal reset button located behind the screen near the edge of the circuit board.
-Allow box 1-2 full minutes to fully reload
+Press and hold the internal reset button for 10 seconds (located behind the screen near the edge of the circuit board).
+Allow box 1 full minute to fully reload.

 Reboot the router you want to connect with

-Go to Wifi, Scan Networks, Select the Network to connect to, Enter password, Join
+Go to Wifi, Scan Networks, Select the Network to connect to, Enter password, press Connect.

 Now check for a firmware update and update if available.
 See Firmware Update